Kenya-Rae/sequence-square-game/README.md

 #### Recruiters Goals

-The main audience for this site 4+.
+The main audience for this site 6+.

 #### User Goals:
 - To sucessfully complete the game.
+- Enjoy the game.
+- Challenege memory.

 #### Developers goals:
 - Create a simple and interactive game.